sparkflows/sparkflows-docs/docs/user-guide/reading-writing/processing-multiple-files.rst

 Reading CSV files
 ---------------------

-It reads multiple CSV files available in specific directory using ReadCSV processor.
+It reads multiple CSV files available in a specific directory using the ReadCSV processor.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^